 Habitat Restoration Plan

 At this time, there is no IFC-specific habitat restoration plan.
-However, there are many isolated, small-scale restoration activities taking place that are either targeted at IFC or on habitat associated with IFC streams.
+However, there are many isolated, small-scale restoration activities taking place that are either targeted at IFC or on habitat associated with IFC streams, but not associated with a larger coordinated plan.

 Data

+Escapement